 Just choose which themes you want to split test and hit Save Settings.

 Setting Up Google Analytics

-Last but not least is setting up Google Analytics to track the different themes.
+Last but not least you need to setup the logo test in Google Analytics to track the different themes.
 Don’t worry this is really easy!

 From your main visitor dashboard click on Advanced Segments and then New Custom Segment